kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 Assuming the following:

-* predicting remaining cluster capacity on pod bases (e.g. "How many pods of a given shape I can schedule")
+* estimating remaining cluster capacity on pod bases (e.g. "How many pods of a given shape I can schedule")
 * seeing the scheduling algorithms as blackboxes, using the same configuration
-* prediction must not change the state of the cluster
+* analysis must not change the state of the cluster
 * provide general framework usable for any scheduling algorithm

 Scheduling process uses two sets of functions: predicates and priority functions.